dblohm7/dblohm7.github.com/source/_posts/2015-07-28-interesting-win32-apis.markdown

 functions, we can now specify ranges of virtual memory that are safe to discarded under memory pressure.
-Later on, should we request that access be restored to that memory, the kernel will either return that virtual memory to us unmodified, or advise us that the associated frames have been discarded.
+Later on, should we request that access be restored to that memory, the kernel will either return that virtual memory to us unmodified, or advise us that the associated pages have been discarded.

 A couple of years ago we had an intern on the Perf Team who was working on bringing this capability to Linux.
 I am pleasantly surprised that this is now